caveljan/internet-principles/README.md

 #### Example

-As example to what `dignity law` would clarify: to read someone else's mails is an offence, first of all, to the dignity of that person.
+As example to what `dignity law` would clarify: to read someone else's private conversations is an offence, first of all, to the dignity of that person.

 #### Aside